 To support our young readers with these new essential tasks, it’s helpful to understand what is happening at the word level.
 Dr. Konopasky points out that in Grade 4, many of the new words being introduced are actually in a new language.
-Let me explain what I mean by this: the vast majority of monosyllabic (one-syllable) English words and quite a few disyllabic (two-syllable) English words are from the Germanic language family (via the Anglo-Saxons).
+The vast majority of monosyllabic (one-syllable) English words and quite a few disyllabic (two-syllable) English words are from the Germanic language family (via the Anglo-Saxons).
 These are words that describe our everyday, concrete activities, words that show up in elementary school readers.
 Meanwhile, the majority of multisyllabic English words are from the Romance language family (mainly via French, Italian, Spanish and Latin).

 She continues: a student reading Charlotte’s Web, by E.B.
 White, must navigate perspiration, commotion, endure, approximate, salutations, gullible, exertion, and other highly descriptive root words.
 A student reading Number the Stars, by Lois Lowry, commonly taught in grade 5, must make sense of exasperated, imperious, belligerent, impassive, residential, intricate, designate, and many others.
 The root words have arrived!